enyst/yatiblog/README.rst

 **Contribute**

-To contribute any patches simply fork the repository using GitHub and send a pull request to https://github.com/tav, thanks!
+Ideas for further development and pull requests are welcome, thanks!

 **License**

-All of the code has been released into the `Public Domain
+The initial yatiblog code has been released into the `Public Domain
 <https://github.com/tav/yatiblog/raw/master/UNLICENSE>`_.
 Do with it as you
 please.

---
-Enjoy, tav <tav@espians.com>
+tav <tav@espians.com>